Lyna Perez Lifts Skirt & Exposes Booty On Instagram, ‘I Got Kicked Out Of The Mall For This’

 “She’s not lying guys..
 I was there,” the woman said.

 While Perez’s insane body was on display in the shot, it was nowhere near as revealing as some of her bikini selfies are.
-The curvaceous model recently posed in an orange bikini that was so tiny it could barely contain her curves.
+As The Inquisitr reported, the curvaceous model recently posed in an orange bikini that was so tiny it could barely contain her curves.

 Fans who just can’t get enough of the brunette bombshell should check out her website.
 While she shares plenty of sexy selfies on Instagram for free, Perez also has a premium Snapchat account where she’s accepting subscribers for even more steamy content.